 For typical pulsar parameters ($B=10^{12}\:\mr{G}, P=1\:\mr{s}, T=10^6\:\mr{K}$), we get $\gamma_0=4.9\times 10^4, h_0=h(\gamma_0)=3299.17\:\mr{cm} $, which is consistent with the results in \cite{Zhang+etal+1997}.
 The relatively small Lorentz factor comes from the assumption that only the initial accelerating path of positrons plays the decisive role in constraining the inner gap height.

-If there is a small mountain in the polar gap region, then the actual surface electric field felt by positrons is $E_\parallel (0) > 2 \Omega B h (\gamma)/c$.
+If there is a small mountain in the polar gap region, then the actual surface electric field felt by the positrons is $E_\parallel (0) > 2 \Omega B h (\gamma)/c$.
 We can obtain the value by solving the effective divergence equation in the corotating frame of the pulsar with a quasi-static magnetic field in it

-Consider the mountain as a conic with radius $a$ and height $b$, yielding a steepness of $\eta = b/a$.
-We choose stellar surface as zero potential reference and $\vb*{E}=-\nabla \Phi $.
+Consider the mountain as a conic with radius $a$ and height $b$, giving a steepness of $\eta = b/a$.
+We choose a stellar surface as the zero potential reference and $\vb*{E}=-\nabla \Phi $.
 We also have $\rho=0 $ in a cylinder with radius $R=5a$ and height $H=5b$ since the net charge is zero in the gap.
 The boundary condition is set as

 representing the asymptotical behavior of the solution.
 The model sketch map is shown in Figure~\ref{fig:setup}